Chalkboard art is so much fun and is super easy to make with stencils.

 Free hand chalkboard art does require some skill though.
 But stenciling chalk board art does not!

 I made this cute Welcome Sign with some floral doodles.
-This stencil templates is free and available in my resource library in multiple formats (SVG,DXF and PNG).
+This stencil template is free and available in my resource library in multiple formats (SVG,DXF and PNG).

 *this article contains affiliate links for your convenience, see full disclosures here